nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured.md

 tags: [getcarerecord, structured]
 sidebar: accessrecord_structured_sidebar
 permalink: accessrecord_structured.html
-summary: "Introduction to the Access Record Structured capability pack"
+summary: "Introduction to the Access Record Structured capability"
 ---

 ## Purpose ##

-To meet strategic objectives to enable greater collaboration and sharing of information through IT system interoperability across health and care systems, the Access Record Structured API will enable a system to automatically consume a patient’s GP record in a machine-readable format, removing the need to transcribe information from one system to another.
-The API will build upon the foundations of the Access Record HTML capability, which provides access to the patient’s GP record in an unstructured (read-only) format.
+To meet strategic objectives to enable greater collaboration and sharing of information through IT system interoperability across health and care systems, the Access Record Structured capability enables a system to consume a patient’s GP record in a machine-readable format, removing the need to transcribe information from one system to another.
+The API will build upon the foundations of the Access Record HTML capability, which provides access to the patient’s GP record in a human-readable HTML format.

 ## Scope ##

-The Access Record Structured API will expose data for a number of clinical areas.
-The initial release will support:
+The Access Record Structured capability will expose data for a number of clinical areas.
+The initial release supports:

 1. Medications
 2. Allergies

-{% include roadmap.html content="Subsequent releases are still to be scoped." %}
+{% include roadmap.html content="Subsequent releases are to be scoped" %}

 ## Example scenarios ##